spatkar94/UVB_Melanoma/README.md

 A) Kaplan-Meier survival curves (time is measured in days on the X axis) of patients with high vs. low mutational load.
 Log rank statistic:1.96, p=0.16.
 B) Kaplan-Meier survival curves of patients with high vs. low CNV load Log rank statistic:0.31, p=577.
 C) Kaplan-Meier survival curves of patients with high vs. low ITH.
 Log rank statistic:3.97, p=0.046 D) Kaplan-Meier survival curve for patients segregated by number of clones.
 E) Kaplan-Meier survival curves of patients segregated based on the combination of mutational load and ITH.
 Log rank statistic:9.20, p=0.0267.
 F) Kaplan-Meier survival curves of patients segregated based on the combination of CNV load and ITH.
 Log rank statistic:4.57, p=0.206.
 G) CYT score of patients with high vs. low ITH. p-value = 7.6e-05, Wilcox’s rank sum test.
 H) CYT score of patients segregated by number of clones.

-# Overall survival of number of clones and clonal diveristy in TCGA-SKCM patients with high and low UV exposure
+# Overall survival as a function of number of clones and clonal diveristy in TCGA-SKCM patients with high and low UV exposure
 ![Survival rates of patients vary between high and low ITH/diversity groups ](Figure7_updated.png)

 # Publication